MattsShack/Plex-Movie-Poster-Display/README.md

 - Copy all the files into the root of your web server.
 - Fix permission on cache folder (chmod 777 cache)
 - Edit the config.php file.
-- Open the URL to your server in a broswer.
+- Open the URL to your server in a browser.

 ## Upgrading
 - Delete all files in the cache directory.